eveyv/safe-bash-wsl2/README.md

 These config files are for quick reference, whether to revert or to setup a new machine, this project will serve as a working outline of the process to setup a wsl2 development enviroment on a given windows system (assuming the system meets requirements found here: ```https://docs.microsoft.com/en-us/windows/wsl/compare-versions```).

-I had to do this out of desperation after my 2019 macbook air fought out of its weight class against a large, hot coffee. it went out quite tragically but I thankfully found a hardly used dell g7 on craigslist and rolled the dice.
+I had to do this out of desperation after my 2019 macbook air fought out of its weight class against a large, hot coffee.
+It turned out quite tragically but I thankfully found a gently-used used dell g7 on craigslist and rolled the dice.
 I couldnt be happier with the end result.

 steps to setup wsl2 development enviroment: